 Powerfuel Portland have said they plan to “camouflage” this giant building, using “printed PVC mesh screening”.
 According to the plans: “the green wall will be constructed from a high resolution photograph of the existing East Weare vegetation to provide a ‘trompe-l’oeil’ effect that will camouflage a large proportion of the building…”

-The developers, with a straight face, say that these vast buildings will sit seamlessly in their context”.
-As for the printed PVC “camouflage”, you can read more about it here: How to camouflage a waste incinerator.
+The developers, with a straight face, say that these vast buildings will sit seamlessly in their context” with their printed PVC “camouflage”.

 A ‘Landscape Review’ by Coe Design Landscape Architecture identified a number of issues with the design and supposed mitigation of the visual impact of the incinerator.
 The Review, commissioned by STOP!
 Portland Waste Incinerator, concluded that: